• Skip to primary navigation

 Best Dishes to Serve alongside Sesame Soba Noodle Salad

-• Grilled Tofu Skewers – Marinated in soy and ginger, these add protein while keeping the meal light and vegan-friendly.
+• Grilled Tofu Skewers - Marinated in soy and ginger, these add protein while keeping the meal light and vegan-friendly, ideally marinated at least 30 minutes for better flavor absorption.

-• Steamed Edamame – Lightly salted pods offer a simple, protein-rich snack that complements the noodles’ nuttiness.
+• Steamed Edamame - Lightly salted pods, high in plant protein and fiber, offer a simple, protein-rich snack that goes with the noodles' nuttiness.

 • Asian Slaw - A crunchy cabbage and carrot slaw with a zesty lime dressing brings extra crispness and acidity.